Hyderabad–Purna Passenger

-Hyderabad - Purna Passengerr is a passenger train belonging to South Central Railway zone that runs between Hyderabad Deccan and Purna Junction.
+Hyderabad - Purna Passenger is a passenger train belonging to South Central Railway zone that runs between Hyderabad Deccan and Purna Junction.
 It is currently being operated with 57547/57548 train numbers on a daily basis.

 Average speed and frequency

 The 57547/Hyderabad - Purna Passenger runs with an average speed of 33 km/h and completes 433 km in 13h 10m.
 The 57548/Purna - Hyderabad Passenger runs with an average speed of 34 km/h and completes 433 km in 12h 35m.

 Route and halts

 The important halts of the train are:

 Coach composite

 The train has standard ICF rakes with max speed of 110 kmph.
 The train consists of 12 coaches: